 Scrap recycling is an important factor in the world's tungsten supply, and the tungsten processing industry is able to treat almost every kind of tungsten-containing scrap and waste to recover tungsten, and, if present, other valuable constituents.
 Tungsten scrap, due to its high tungsten content in comparison to ore, is a valuable raw material.
 The recycling of scrap is very high in several countries but is probably in the range of 35-40% minimum as a global average depending on economic conditions.

-An annual statistics Report is prepared for members by the Secretary-General and may be purchased by non-members (the price currently is US$1,300).
+An annual statistics Report covering tungsten production, processing, consumption and enduses is prepared for members by the Secretary-General and may be purchased by non-members (the price currently is US$1,800).
 Click to view the list of contents.